awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ## Migration instructions

 __PREREQUISITE__:
 In order for the User Migration to be successful, We need to make sure that the Lambda code is probably set for your specific existing userpool.
-Currently the Lambda user-migration function is setup for existing Cognito userpool migration to the current Cognito userpool for demonstration purposes.
+Currently the Lambda user-migration function is setup for migrating from the existing Cognito userpool to the current Cognito userpool for demonstration purposes.

 [Lambda User Migration Code](https://github.com/xavierraffin/amplify-identity-broker/blob/5e348800fb22b6c9f91d471f139f85e3eea38a54/amplify/backend/function/amplifyIdentityBrokerMigration/src/index.js)